mediaexplorer74/AstoriaUWP/README.md

 - Windows SDK 19041 + 15063 installed (for W10M compatibility).
 - x64 and ARM targets used

-## What's new?

-### DEX 7 Detection and Parsing Support Added
-I've implemented support for DEX 7 format detection and parsing in your AstoriaUWP Android simulator project.
-Here's changes what I've done:

-1. Updated DexHeader.cs

-- Added support for DEX version 7 (037) and other versions
-- Added logging to display the detected DEX version
-- Modified the header parsing to be more flexible with different DEX versions

-2. Updated DexParser.cs

-- Fixed the version parsing to correctly extract the version number from the magic string
-- Added support for DEX versions 035, 037 (DEX 7), 038, 039, etc.
-- Added documentation about which Android versions use which DEX versions:
-  - Version 035 is used in Android 5.0+
-  - Version 037 is used in Android 7.0+
-  - Version 038 is used in Android 8.0+
-  - Version 039 is used in Android 9.0+
-- Added logging to display the detected DEX version

-### How It Works
-The DEX file format starts with a magic string "dex\n" followed by a version number (e.g., "037\0" for DEX 7).
-The code now correctly parses this version number and allows processing of DEX 7 files without throwing version-related exceptions.

-The changes maintain backward compatibility with older DEX versions while adding support for newer ones, including DEX 7 and beyond.

-## Testing
-You can test this implementation with DEX 7 files from Android 7.0+ applications.
-The code will now detect and log the DEX version during parsing, which should help with debugging.

-Enjoy your Android simulator for old Nokia phones with Windows 10 Mobile OS!

 ## Test scenario
 - Place Images/helloworld1.apk at Pictures folder at your PC/WinPhone